kbase/kb_sdk/doc/module_overview.md

 ## Overview

 To explore the contents of a module yourself, you can use the kb-sdk tool to create an example module.
+(Please see [these instructions](https://github.com/kbase/kb_sdk/blob/master/doc/installation.md) on how to install kb-sdk.)

     kb-sdk init --example -l python --user YOURUSERNAME MyModule cd MyModule